Angular-Stats/angular-stats.github.io/index.md

 <div style="margin-top: 10rem"></div>

-### List of all projects
+### List of all repositories
-This is the list of all one hundred evaluated projects for this study.
-To get this list, we get a list of over 200 Angular tagged projects with the most stars given in GitHub.
-After that we removed all projects, which do not use the @angular-core dependency.
-This are most likely projects, which are related to Angular, like for example the Angular project itself, but they do not use Angular.
+This is the list of all one hundred evaluated repositories for this study.
+To get this list, we get a list of over 200 Angular tagged repositories with the most stars given in GitHub.
+After that we removed all repositories, which do not use the @angular-core dependency.
+This are most likely repositories, which are related to Angular, like for example the Angular project itself, but they do not use Angular.
 For the remaining we took the first one hundred with the most stars, which are listed below.
 - SortableJS/ngx-sortablejs <https://github.com/SortableJS/ngx-sortablejs>
 - ngrx/example-app <https://github.com/ngrx/example-app>
 - sweetalert2/ngx-sweetalert2 <https://github.com/sweetalert2/ngx-sweetalert2>